Optimised for use on light #6 to #7 rods, the body is made of a lot of lead to keep the sand eel fly pattern sinking to the ground.

 The 3D eyes are applied on both sides and slightly fixed so they do not slip during processing with the UV varnish.

 Now apply more UV-adhesives in several layers until a round, even body is formed.
 The resulting body is brushed and fixed with nail polish.
-Done!
+The sandeel is done!

 Check out more of Rainer’s work here: